raspilc/ioBroker.raspilc/README.md

 FRAM-support:
 supports nonvolatile FRAM-devices (I2C-bus) FM24Cxx.
-In config-dialog you can select ID's of datapoints (boolean or number) and choose the delay time for reading back the values form FRAM.
+In config-dialog you can select ID's of datapoints (boolean or number) and choose the delay time for reading back the values from FRAM.
 The adapter detects changes of the selected datapoints and stores the values in FRAM.
 If the adapter or the whole system restarts, the adapter waits the desired delay time and fires the values back in ioBrokers datapoints.
 Numerical datapoints can have a value from 0 to 253,